London Modular Alliance

 We Are The Mod

-Billy Nasty’s Electrix label is 20 years young, and its first release to toast the occasion is this enormous EP from the deadly electro trio.
+Billy Nasty’s Electrix label is 20 years young, and its first release to toast the occasion is this enormous EP from the deadly electro group.
 Responsible for some of the most exhilarating dancefloor gear the genre has seen in recent times, here LMA continue the trend, with ‘Concerning Irregular Figures’ all seething synth bass, tight drums and devilish details.
 If ‘Exit Strategy’ is more abstract, then ‘Glove Box’ is the gem of the release, a creeping acidic cut with reggae soundsystem samples providing the icing on the cake.
 Assembler Code’s remix does the business too.

 'Beats For The Streets EP'